 Yorc heavily relies on Consul to synchronize Yorc instances and store configurations, runtime data and TOSCA data models.
-This leads to generate an important load pressure on Consul, under specific circumstances (thousands of deployments having each an high number of TOSCA types and templates and poor latency performances on networks between Yorc and Consul server).
-You may experience some performance issues specially during the initialization phase of a deployment, when Yorc stores most of the data into Consul.
-To deal with this issues we recommend to carefully read the Consul documentation on performance and update the default configuration if needed.
+This leads to generate an important load pressure on Consul, under specific circumstances (thousands of deployments having each an high number of TOSCA types and templates and poor latency performances on networks between Yorc and Consul server) you may experience some performance issues specially during the initialization phase of a deployment.
+This is because this is when we store most of the data into Consul.
+To deal with this we recommend to carefully read the Consul documentation on performance and update the default configuration if needed.